tuchandra/sitev2/content/papers/decentralized_proximity_tracing.md

 +++
-title = "Paper: Decentralized Privacy-Preserving Proximity Tracing" date = 2020-04-08 draft = false
+title = "[Paper] Decentralized Privacy-Preserving Proximity Tracing" date = 2020-04-08 draft = false
 categories = ["papers"]
+authors = ["many, see full post"]
 +++

 This is a summary of a proposal for a "secure and privacy-preserving decentralized proximity tracing system," aiming to help combat COVID-19 while placing individual privacy at high priority.
 View the proposal on [GitHub](https://github.com/DP-3T/documents).